Theodore Huckle: Career history

 Huckle was called to the Bar in 1985.
 In 2008 he established Civitas Law chambers as the first specialist civil law chambers in Wales.
 He was appointed Queen's Counsel (QC) in 2011 (converted automatically to King's Counsel (KC) with the accession of King Charles III in 2022).
 With the agreement of the First Minister of Wales and the National Assembly for Wales Huckle continued in private practice as a QC during his appointment as Counsel General.
 In May 2015 he joined Doughty Street Chambers in London as a tenant whilst remaining a door tenant of Apex Chambers in Cardiff.
 From St David's Day 2021 he moved to sole practitioner status, maintaining associate memberships of Doughty Street, Apex Chambers (Cardiff), Cornwall St Chambers (Birmingham/Oxford/Shrewsbury) and No.18 Chambers (Southampton).
+In the Spring of 2024 he joined Old Square Chambers as a 'dual tenant', maintaining his (primary) sole practice alongside that tenancy.

 In 2012 Huckle was elected a Master of the Bench (Bencher) of Lincoln's Inn.
-He is the Inn's liaison Bencher for the Wales & Chester Circuit.
+He served as the Inn's first liaison Bencher for the Wales & Chester Circuit during 2021-4 and is a member of the senior Audit & Risk Committee.

-In 2016 Huckle was appointed visiting professor of Law the King's College, London and took up the role of General Editor of the Butterworths' Personal Injury Litigation Service.
+In 2016 Huckle was appointed visiting professor of Law the King's College, London and took up the role of General Editor of the Butterworths' Personal Injury Litigation Service of which he led the updating and full redevelopment until standing down in 2022.

 Huckle's private practice profile includes complex clinical disputes and personal injury, including occupational illness/disease litigation, spinal, head injury and clinical negligence; public law, human rights and commercial matters including employment, fraud and professional negligence.
 Huckle is accredited as a mediator by ADR Group and QC Mediation, and as an arbitrator as a founder member of PIcARBS.

 Huckle appeared for the Claimant Ms Baker in the first case of industrial "deafness" (noise-induced hearing loss) to be considered in the Supreme Court (or its predecessor Judicial Committee of the House of Lords): Baker v Quantum Clothing [2011] UKSC 17; [2011] 1 WLR 1003; [2011] ICR 523; [2011] PIQR P14.

 As Counsel General for Wales (see below), he appeared in the 3 UK constitutional devolution references to the Supreme Court, leading respectively Clive Lewis QC (later Lewis LJ), Elizabeth Laing QC (later Laing LJ) and Richard Gordon QC.